unswexplains/unswexplains.github.io/d635df96a630/content.md

  147.33 153.23 155.65 160.07  183.17
 ```

-# Visualing using a box
+# Visualising using a box

-This table of numbers gives us some idea of the spread of the times, but we can see the spread more vividly by visualising them using a **box**.
+This table of numbers gives us some idea of the distribution of the times, but we can see it more vividly by visualising them using a **box**.
 When the x-axis starts at 0, the box is a bit hard to see - you can use the options below the visualisation to zoom in and out.

 <div id="chart"></div>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>